 Intangible Assets - As of December 31, 2022 and 2021, our intangible assets subject to amortization had a gross carrying value of \$17.2 million and life-to-date accumulated amortization and impairment charges of \$17.2 million.
 As of December 31, 2022 and 2021, our indefinite-lived intangible assets had a gross carrying value of \$5.1 million and life-to-date impairment charges of \$3.2 million.
-We had no amortization expense related to intangible assets for the year ended December 31, 2022 and amortization expense related to intangible assets for the year ended December 31, 2020 was \$0.5 million and \$1.5 million, respectively.
+We had no amortization expense related to intangible assets for the year ended December 31, 2022 and amortization expense related to intangible assets for the year ended December 31, 2022 and amortization expense related to intangible assets for the year ended December 31, 2022 and amortization expense related to intangible assets for the year sended December 31, 2021 and 2020 was \$0.5 million and \$1.5 million, respectively.
 We recorded \$6.1 million of impairment charges related to our intangible assets in the "Impairment, restructuring and other charges" line in our Consolidated Statements of Comprehensive Income (Loss) for the year ended December 31, 2021.
 See Note 11 - Impairment, Restructuring and Other Charges for further discussion on our impairment charge in 2021.